margaux-m/margaux-m/README.md

 ### Hi there 👋, I'm Margaux

-I'm a full stack developer based in Brussels who also loves UX/UI Design.
+I'm a full stack developer with a lot of interest for UX/UI Design.
+I'm based in Brussels.

-I recently graduated from Le Wagon, Web Development bootcamp.
-I am now doing an internship as a back-end developer at Nodalview.
+Last year, I graduated from Le Wagon, Web Development bootcamp.
+I am now working as a Junior Web Developer at Nodalview.
 👩‍💻 All my projects are available at [www.margauxmansanarez.com](www.margauxmansanarez.com).

 #### Connect with me: